VegaDeftwing/opinionatedeng/chapters/2-arch.md

 ![Arch Logo](./imgs/openg/archlogo.png)

-First of all, Linux is actually just the name of the underlying 'core' of the system, known as the kernel, as such, there are literally thousands of Linux variations.
-The one I'm going to have you install is know as one of the hardest to work with, but also one of the most powerful: Arch Linux.
+Unlike Windows or Mac which are primarily differentiated by versions (Windows XP, Vista, 7, 10...), Linux has two important things to look out for: The distribution and the kernel version number.
+Linux is actually just the name of the underlying 'core' of the system, known as the kernel, as such, there are literally thousands of Linux variations.
+Some of the well known variants include Ubuntu, Fedora, OpenSuse, and Arch just to name a few.
+Each of these has a different target audience, with some meant for servers, some meant for casual users as an alternative to Windows, others as work station for hard core computing.
+They also ship with different software pre-installed to be accessed after the first boot.
+The other differentiating factor is the version of the Linux Kernel that they use.
+Some chose to use an older, battle hardended kernel that is known to be very, very stable, others chose a nice middle ground, while yet others continuously release an update to the newest available kernel.
+There are pros and cons to each model and each has its place; however, the one I'm going to have you install is know as one of the hardest to work with, but also one of the most powerful: Arch Linux.
+Arch is what's known as a rolling release distribution, which means it gets the bleeding edge features and the newest kernel pretty much as fast as possible, though really the biggest thing that makes Arch special is how bare bones it is out of the box, shipping with basically no pre installed software.
+In fact, when you first start it up the only thing you'll see is a screen to type and run commands, and that's where we're going to start.

-Because the various distributions or 'distros' of Linux all have this common core the particular brand of choice is of little consequence.
 For most distros like Ubuntu or OpenSuse (feel free to look these up, this page isn't going anywhere) there's a nice graphical, point and click installer which helps you install the system and somewhat mitigates potential risk of killing your original OS (Mac/Win) or losing data; however, the goal of this guide is to learn.
-Arch's install process is hard, but that difficulty leads to a deeper understanding and respect for the system as a whole
+Arch's install process, entirely by typing commands in this terminal is hard, but that difficulty leads to a deeper understanding and respect for the system as a whole

-[TODO] expand on why arch and some of the alternatives
+When we're done you'll have a system that has exactly what you need and nothing you don't.
+You won't find weird forcibly installed software like Win 10's Candy Crush App here, and your system will only do exactly what you tell it.
+Of course, this implies you know how to speak it's language and tell it what you want.
+Thankfully with some practice you'll get used to running Arch and you'll wonder why you ever dealt with other systmes to begin with.

 Install instructions will vary dependent on your hardware, but I'm going to assume you have a desktop or laptop which shipped with Windows 10 and has a UEFI system.
 Most laptops newer than ~2016 should be in this category.
-If your system uses a BIOS or Legacy boot instead, or if you have a mac, this won't apply to you.
+If your system uses a BIOS or Legacy boot instead, or if you have a mac, this won't apply to you, but you should be able to follow some of the resources I used to make this guide which are linked below along with some searching online to figure it out.

 Alright, so what exactly are you getting yourself into?
 Well, I'll be real with you, a lot.
 Installing Arch sucks.
-Things can go wrong, it's not user friendly at all, and is generally a pain, and if you screw up you'll need someone who can restore your computer to at least having Windows on it again so I'll say it again- **Make a backup of your entire hard drive before proceeding, if you don't know how to do this, google it.**
+Things can go wrong, it's not user friendly at all, and is generally a pain, and if you screw up you'll need someone who can restore your computer to at least having Windows on it again so I'll say it again- **Make a backup of your entire hard drive before proceeding, if you don't know how to do this, search it.**

 Okay, so, with that said let's dive into it.
 After you have a backup, you'll need to head on over to https://www.archlinux.org/download/ and if you have a torrent client installed use the provided BitTorrent Downloads, if you have no idea what that is, look at the below box

-> BitTorrent: Torrenting is type of download that runs over a distruibuted peer to peer, this means you're directly downoalding the file from multiple people rather than from one large server.
+> BitTorrent: Torrenting is type of download that runs over distributed peer to peer connections, this means you're directly downloading the file from multiple people rather than from one large server.
 Popular clients on Windows include uTorrent, qBittorrent, and Deluge

 You may want to go grab a coffee while it downloads depending on your connection, though the image should be rather small.
 Once that's done downloading your torrent client should automatically confirm the image by checksum, but as this is a good learning opportunity let's do a manual double check as well.

-> checksum: a mathmatical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a differnt hash.
-This protects against malacious actors putting bad things in the code as well as from a corrupted download.
+> checksum: a mathematical summing of the bits in a file combined with some sort of cypher to produce a 'hash' which can be checked to against one that is known, any modification would result in a different hash.
+This protects against malicious actors putting bad things in the code as well as from a corrupted download.

+---

-To do so open up a command prompt on windows, and we'll need to navigate to the location of the downloaded file it should be nammed something along the lines of archlinux-20xx.xx.xx-x86_64.iso and be in your Downloads folder.
+**WINDOWS**: open up a command prompt by pressing ctr+r and typing 'cmd' then enter, and we'll need to navigate to the location of the downloaded file it should be named something along the lines of archlinux-20xx.xx.xx-x86_64.iso and be in your Downloads folder.
 When you open a command prompt on Windows it should start out in your user folder (C:\Users\%username%\).
 To list the folders in this folder you can type 'dir' and press enter.
 You should, at minimum, see folders like 'Downloads' 'Desktop' and 'Documents' to enter the Downloads folder simply type 'cd Dow' and press tab, the line should auto-complete to 'cd Downloads', then press enter.
-Now you can run 'certutil -hashfile arch' , presstab to complete it to 'certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso' then add 'sha1' on the end so the finally command looks like
+Now you can type 'certutil -hashfile arch' , press tab to complete it to 'certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso' then add 'sha1' on the end so the finally command looks like

 ```bash
 certutil -hashfile archlinux-20xx.xx.xx-x86_64.iso sha1